 Note: The lab instructions below assume you have a project already and have data you will refine.
 If not, follow the instructions in the pre-work and import data to project sections to create a project and assign data to your project.

-Go the (☰) navigation menu and click on the
+Go the (☰) navigation menu and under the Projects section click on

 Project home, under the